 Careers in German universities and research institutes are difficult.
 Towards the end of your PhD or at the beginning of your postdoctoral years you need to decide whether you like to continue your career up to the professor or if you leave academia and public funded research institutes.
 This step is difficult to the biggest part of PhD-students because until then they did not find or try alternative career paths.

-Every scientist doing research at the Martin Luther University Halle-Wittenberg and the University of Leipzig has to comply with the rules of good scientific practice.
+Every scientist doing research at Martin Luther University Halle-Wittenberg and Leipzig University has to comply with the rules of good scientific practice.

 In this workshop principles of good scientific practice, e.g. professional standards such as honesty and openness, as well as data preparation and documentation will be discussed.

 Continue reading “Good scientific practice seminar (November 14, 2017)”

 18.-20.
 September | registration still possible

 Basics in research valorization through entrepreneurship and intellectual property (details)